Why We Love Smoked Salmon Breakfast Tacos

-We are always looking for new and exciting smoked salmon breakfast recipes, and this one is a constant crowd pleaser!
+We are always looking for new and exciting smoked salmon breakfast recipes, and these Smoked Salmon Breakfast Tacos are a constant crowd pleaser!

-- Thinly sliced smoked salmon, silky smooth cream cheese, and light fluffy eggs all together?!
-Who doesn’t love smoked salmon and eggs?
+- Lox, eggs, and onion!
+The classic combination of thinly sliced smoked salmon, silky smooth cream cheese, and light fluffy eggs all together creates the perfect handheld smoked salmon and eggs.

-- The hint of lime juice at the end adds a lovely brightness that wakes up the whole recipe.
+- Balanced flavor!
+The hint of fresh lime juice adds a lovely brightness that wakes up the whole recipe.

 - Nutritious, healthy, and satisfying, all on one plate.
-Trying to keep things gluten-free or low carb?
-Omit the tacos and enjoy this recipe as a smoked salmon breakfast scramble — totally delicious!
+To make this gluten-free or low carb, omit the tortillas and enjoy this instead as a smoked salmon breakfast scramble.

 - Smoked salmon, lox, or nova (trimmings are ok to use here!) — learn about the difference between various types of smoked salmon here!